inogolo

 Overview

 Welcome to inogolo, the practical, easy-to-use website devoted to the English pronunciation of the names of people, places, and various things.
-The site contains a searchable database with both phonetic and audio pronunciations in English.
-Welcome to inogolo, the practical, easy-to-use website devoted to the English pronunciation of the names of people, places, and various things.
-The site contains thousands of pronunciations (each with phonetic and audio) in English.
+The site contains thousands of pronunciations (most including audio clips) in English.
 The site can be searched or browsed-- alphabetically, by tag, or through topical pronunciation guides.

 The website has two purposes: